 Joy has a BA in Communications with a concentration in Public Relations from Salem State University in Salem, MA.
 She is the recipient of the International Facilities Management Association’s (IFMA) 2011 President’s Award and the 2008 Distinguished Associate Member of the Year Award.
 Joy is Co-Chair of IFMA’s Membership Committee and Chair of IFMA World Work Place on behalf of the Boston Chapter.
 She also sat on the Membership Committee for the National Association of Industrial Office Properties (NAIOP) and continues to volunteer for the association’s awards gala and golf tournament.
 Joy is an active member of CoreNet New England's Program Committee, the Real Estate Finance Association (REFA), and the Association of Legal Administrators (ALA).

 With DPM since 1998, Alicia is responsible for managing the company’s internal and external communication.
 Internal efforts include a focus on IT infrastructure and daily IT affairs.
 Outbound initiatives involve the management of the public relations and marketing programs, including the writing and clearance of press releases, design and execution of e-marketing and postcard campaigns, oversight of advertisements and sponsorships, and the development and maintenance of DPM’s website and branding.
 In addition, Alicia oversees the office’s daily operations as well as special activities and events.
+Since 2012, she's served as a committee member for the MileStones Gala, the National Multiple Sclerosis Society's premiere fundraising event in Boston.
 Alicia holds a BA in Liberal Studies from Westfield State University, where her primary fields of study were English, Communication, and Business Management.